afcarl/sql-basic-code-test/README.md

-Connect HQ's Basic SQL Code Test
+DATASCIENCE's Basic SQL Code Test
 ================================

 This is an at-home exercise that we use as part of our standard interview process for positions requiring basic SQL proficiency.